 Primary topics of this Working Group include dredging, locks, information systems/aids to navigation, Infrastructure financing, and best practices in marine highways and inland waterways.
 Both the U.S. and Brazil are engaged in a technical information exchange via a series of video teleconferences and are exploring avenues for future collaboration, including possible training and workshops to enhance capacity in Working Group topic areas.
 This Working Group is also identifying opportunities for the U.S. private sector engagement in the Brazilian maritime industry.

-4) Disaster Preparedness and Response.
+4) Disaster Preparedness and Response

 The United States and Brazil both have their share of natural disasters, ranging from floods and mudslides to forest fires.
 Transportation is a central component of disaster prevention, response, and recovery.
 Through this Working Group, the countries share information on transportation related issues in preventing, and responding to, these occurrences.
-Topics of technical and other information exchange as identified in the 2015 Work Plan include methodologies and technological innovations in a number of areas in disaster preparedness, logistical rescue planning, and reconstruction.
+Topics of technical and other information exchange in the 2015 Work Plan include methodologies and technological innovations in a number of areas in disaster preparedness, logistical rescue planning, and reconstruction.

 In advancing the Partnership objectives, the Intelligent Transportation Systems (ITS) ePrimer offers Portuguese speaking transportation professionals and students a resource for fundamental concepts and practices related to ITS technologies.
 This online resource on how ITS is integrated into the planning, design, deployment, and operations of surface transportation systems is a valuable tool for understanding the ITS technology.